mattrob333/markdown_website/posts/The LangChain Multi-Agent System Manual.md

    An **agent** in LangChain combines all the building blocks we've discussed to create an autonomous entity capable of performing tasks.

-## III.
+## 📈📈III.
 LangGraph: Designing Multi-Agent Workflows as Graphs

 **1. The Power of Graphs: Visualizing Agent Interactions**